 Would anyone still claim today that our representative democracy owes its success to the tradition of sending only our best and our brightest to Congress?
 Everyone must know a neighbor, a colleague or a family member who exercises sufficient reason and wisdom to understand and perhaps even make inroads against the more divisive issues of the day.
 Might you in fact be such a person?

-Most voters — particularly those who stand to learn the most — gain no wisdom from simply witnessing the mistakes of their elected representatives — should they even learn of these mistakes at all.
-And yet these same misguided voters, with every new election cycle, threaten all our freedoms precisely because they were never afforded the chance, within their own political “backyards,” to legislatively experiment with an implementation of their misguided beliefs and so discover their failings for themselves.
+Most voters — particularly those who stand to learn the most — gain no wisdom from simply witnessing the mistakes of their elected representatives — should they learn of these mistakes at all.
+Yet these same misguided voters, with every new election cycle, threaten all our freedoms precisely because they were never afforded the chance, within their own political “backyards,” to legislatively experiment with an implementation of their misguided beliefs and so discover their failings for themselves.

 Meanwhile must we perpetually bob in successive electoral waves from this partisan reign to the next, forever watching our freedoms imperiled by the latest tide of electoral interpretive overreach?
 Where in this lies the middle ground?

-This is not the nation of the Founding Fathers — the populations of our larger cities dwarf those of the entire Republic at the time of ratification of the Constitution.
+This is not the nation of the Founding Fathers: the populations of our larger cities dwarf those of the entire Republic at the time of ratification of the Constitution.
 The powers and preferences then reserved to entire states ought today be exercised and enjoyed by much smaller, more diverse sectors of the populace.

 And the limitations on swift travel and communications that then necessitated a government-by-proxy approach to lawmaking no longer impede our high-tech society.
-The flow of information at our fingertips elevates our capacity for individual and collective decision-making far beyond the levels contemplated, or even imagined, by the distinguished wise men to whom we owe a debt of gratitude.
+The flow of information at our fingertips elevates our capacity for individual and collective decision-making far beyond the levels contemplated or even imagined by the distinguished wise men to whom we owe a debt of gratitude.